yashpatil/aq-to-amq/README.md

 ## OracleAQ to ActiveMQ XA transactional route with Apache Camel
  This project demonstrates a Camel route that does an XA transaction across OracleAQ and ActiveMQ.
 It can be deployed to Red Hat JBoss Fuse for demonstration purposes.

+##### Please note that this code is not supported by my employer - Red Hat.
+I have made this available online to save someone hours of time trying to figure out a way to accomplish this using R&D (Re-run and Debug :)).

  The pre-requisites for this project are wrapped bundles for:

 * ojdbc6 (Oracle JDBC Driver)